-Born Dora Kallmus (1881–1963), the Austrian fashion and portrait photographer later took the pseudonym Madame d’Ora.
-She was the most acclaimed portraitist of fin de siècle Vienna, and went on to create one of the most stylish Art Deco studios in Paris in the 1920s.
-Her models included Pablo Picasso, Josephine Baker, and Collette, among many others.
+Born Dora Kallmus (1881–1963), the Austrian fashion and portrait photographer worked under the name d’Ora and was later dubbed Madame d’Ora.
+She was the most acclaimed portraitist of fin-de-siècle Vienna, and went on to create one of the most stylish Art Deco studios in Paris in the 1920s and ’30s.
+Her models included Josephine Baker, Collette, and Pablo Picasso, among many others.

 ullstein bild collection – Madame d‘Ora